Christopher-Aum/Christopher-Aum/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/git/git-original-wordmark.svg" title="Git" **alt="Git" width="40" height="40"/>
 </div>

-### Aside from my passion in coding, I'm also a big 💻 tech enthusiast, and a variety 🎮 gamer!
 <!--
 **Christopher-Aum/Christopher-Aum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.